Ever wondered what the biggest differences between Monster energy drink and Red Bull are?

 Monster energy drink contains 179mg of caffeine / 16 fl.oz (around 90mg / 8.4 fl.oz), while Red Bull energy drink contains 80mg of caffeine / 8.4 fl.oz.

 This is one of the most significant areas in which the two differ.
 From a simple comparison, we can see that Monster contains more than twice the amount of caffeine that Red Bull does.

 But hey, I hear you say.
 That’s not fair, Monster is almost twice the size of Red Bull!

 Even when comparing half a Monster can to a single Red Bull can, it still contains around 90mg of caffeine, which is 10mg more than the Red Bull.

 If you were to drink an entire Monster energy drink in one go, that would put you very near to half of your daily recommended intake, while a single Red Bull would have around the same amount of caffeine as a cup of coffee.

 Even so, both Red Bull and Monster contain much less caffeine per can than some of the strongest energy drinks available.

 Does Monster or Red Bull give you more energy?

-Logically speaking, Monster energy drink should definitely gives you more energy.
+Logically speaking, Monster energy drink should definitely give you more energy.

 When compared to Red Bull in aspects such as caffeine and sugar content, Monster consistently wins out, and is overall, a far bigger can than the Red Bull.

 However, more energy is not necessarily a good thing, depending on what you’re doing – through a combination of ingredients, these drinks make your brain think you are awake, when really, your body is not.

 If you chug a whole can of Monster in one go, you might even suffer heart palpitations, anxiety or insomnia, especially because your brain and body are out of sync.
 That’s true of all energy drinks, if you drink them in excess they can have nasty health risks associated with them.

 Price difference between Monster and Red Bull